 If you use a mop sauce while your ribs are cooking, it's best to apply it with a spray bottle so you don't disturb the rub.
 Otherwise, use a barbecue mop tool to apply it gently.
 A mop sauce can help add even more flavor to your ribs and also can keep the ribs from drying out as they're cooking.

 You may like this rub so much that you'll use it to season chicken, brisket, fish, and wild game.

-- 2 cups paprika
+2 cups paprika

-- 3/4 cup lemon pepper
+3/4 cup lemon pepper

 3/4 cup brown sugar

-- 1/4 cup black pepper
+1/4 cup freshly ground black pepper

-- 1/4 cup white pepper
+1/4 cup freshly ground white pepper

 1/4 cup onion salt

-- 1/4 cup garlic (granulated)
+1/4 cup granulated garlic

 1/4 cup chili powder

-- Apply the rub to pork with a shaker right before it goes into the smoker, charcoal grill, gas grill, or oven.
-Apply the rub evenly over ribs.
+Apply the rub to pork with a shaker right before it goes into the smoker, charcoal grill, gas grill, or oven.
+Apply the rub evenly over the ribs.
 The general rule is what sticks is the perfect amount.

 - Don't get in a hurry!
 Apply this seasoning just before you're ready to put the pork ribs on the smoker, or grill.